 We have on-site collection points for all of our paper, glass and cardboard, and we encourage people using our facilities to take home plastics and cans for recycling.

-All our toilet paper is 100% recycled, so going to the bathroom in our Community Centre doesn’t need any new trees to be felled.
+All our toilet paper is 100% recycled, so going to the bathroom in our Community Centre doesn’t mean more trees will be felled as a result.

 At the bar